Doreen Lawrence: Recognition

 On 27 July 2012, Lawrence took part in the 2012 Summer Olympics opening ceremony, holding the Olympic flag with seven others.

 In October 2012, she received a Lifetime Achievement Award at the 14th Pride of Britain Awards.

 In April 2014, she was named as Britain's most influential woman in the BBC Radio 4's Woman's Hour Power List 2014.

 In May 2014, Lawrence was awarded the Grassroot Diplomat Initiative Award under the Social Driver category for her extensive work with the Stephen Lawrence Charitable Trust.

 Lawrence was elevated to the peerage as a life peer on 6 September 2013, as Baroness Lawrence of Clarendon, of Clarendon in the Commonwealth Realm of Jamaica; the honour is rare for being designated after a location in a Commonwealth realm outside the United Kingdom.
 She sits on the Labour benches in the House of Lords as a working peer.

-She has been awarded honorary doctorates from the University of Cambridge, the Open University and the University of West London.
-She served as Chancellor of De Montfort University, Leicester from 2016 to 2020.
+She has been awarded honorary doctorates from the University of Cambridge, the Open University, the University of West London, and The University of Law.
+She served as Chancellor of De Montfort University, Leicester, from 2016 to 2020.
+She is an Honorary Fellow of Murray Edwards College, Cambridge.